superfly/docs/blueprints/deno-kv-litefs.html.md

 ## Setting up LiteFS

-Firstly, you need to add a `litefs.yml` file to your project, and make sure it gets included in the Dockerfile.
+First, you need to add a `litefs.yml` file to your project, and make sure it gets included in the Dockerfile.

 Here’s an example: